jonas054/the-north-poll/README.md

 When all choices are numeric, average and standard deviation is presented on the result pages.

-## Exmaple usage, planning poker
+## Example usage, planning poker

-There are a few features built in to the app for supporting the so-called planning poker sessions that are typically part of refinement meetings in agile development methodologies.
+There are a few features built into the app for supporting the so-called planning poker sessions that are typically part of refinement meetings in agile development methodologies.
 Here's a sequence of actions to showcase these features.